 Opportunities for professional development are dwindling, disproportionately affecting women.
 Over half (57%) of women health workers in survey countries reported a reduction in training opportunities, limiting their career growth and advancement.
+In contrast, 67% of men reported having greater access to professional development opportunities.
 This lack of training impacts their ability to provide quality care and hinders their professional progress.